-Figure 4 shows the range of vessel bycatch performance each year since 2002, during the time period when Chinook are most abundant on the pollock fishing grounds (September-February).
+Figure 3 shows the range of vessel bycatch performance each year since 2003, during the time period when Chinook are most abundant on the pollock fishing grounds (September-February).
 In the prior program, the bycatch performance of a pollock cooperative (group of vessels) was evaluated against a performance benchmark, and under some circumstances, incentives to avoid bycatch weakened for an individual vessel.
 However, if incentive measures are working at the vessel level, one would expect the distribution of Chinook bycatch rates among the vessels to shrink.
 This is because vessels are accountable for their own Chinook bycatch, and better performers cannot shelter less well performing vessels.
 Evident from this graph is that, since the IPA began, vessel bycatch rates have been among the lowest on record, and also that the variance of rates among vessels is reduced (has been very small) in the IPA years, even relative to previous years with similar average rates.
 In other words, Chinook bycatch rates among vessels display a smaller range of values since 2011 than in previous years, providing evidence of the effectiveness of the vessel-level incentives.

-Figure 4.
-September-February CP Vessel Chinook Bycatch Rate Distribution by year 2002-2017.
+Figure 3.
+September-February CP Vessel Chinook Bycatch Rate Distribution by year 2003-2018.

 Another way to look at how incentives have been working at the individual vessel level is to compare the frequency of different levels of Chinook bycatch rates by individual vessels in the period before and after the implementation of Amendment 91.
 A narrowing distribution of vessel performance in the period since Amendment 91 indicates that vessels are behaving more similarly to each other, thus are exhibiting vessel-level accountability for their Chinook bycatch.
-Figure 5 shows the distribution of vessel bycatch rates in the A-seasons of 2008-2010 (pre-Amendment 91; top panel) and the same distribution in the A-seasons of 2013-2016 (post-Amendment 91; bottom panel).
-This figure shows a lower overall average Chinook bycatch rate in the more recent period, as well as a narrower distribution of vessel performance around this mean, thus demonstrating more vessel-level accountability in the period since Amendment 91 implementation.
-Figure 6 shows the same information for the 2016 A-season only and a further narrowing of the distribution around the mean.
+Figure 4 shows the distribution of vessel bycatch rates in the A-seasons of 2009-2010 (pre-Amendment 91; top panel) and the same distribution in the A-seasons of 2016-2017 (post-Amendment 91; bottom panel).
+This figure shows a much higher overall average Chinook bycatch rate in the more recent period due to a noticeable increase in Chinook on the fishing grounds, particularly in 2017, but a sharp narrowing of the distribution of vessel performance around this mean, thus demonstrating more vessel-level accountability in the period since Amendment 91 implementation.
+Figure 5 shows the same information for the 2017 A-season only and a clear shift of the distribution to the left in the absence of incentives.

+Figure 4.
+A-Season CP Vessel Chinook Bycatch Rate Distribution for 2009-2010 (top) with variance of 0.011 and 2016-2017 (bottom) with variance of 0.007.

 Figure 5.
-Upper panel: A-Season CP Vessel Chinook Bycatch Rate Frequency Distribution for 2008-2010 with a variance of 0.006 and Lower panel: Distribution for 2013-2016 with variance equal to 0.002.

-Figure 6.
-A-Season CP Vessel Chinook Bycatch Rate Frequency Distribution for 2016.
+A-Season CP Vessel Chinook Bycatch Rate Frequency Distribution for 2017.